TritonDataCenter/rfd/rfd/0053/README.md

 ## Exposed Options

+### Exposing RAID Stripe Options

 There are two different ways we could choose to expose the pool topology.
-The first is to describe it a style like `disklayout(1M)` does today, where we describe the available layouts.
-If we did that and opted to expose what exists today, that would allow users to realistically select something like:
+The first is to describe pool layouts in a style similar to `disklayout(1M)`. `disklayout(1M)` has the notion of different layouts, like `mirror`, that describe how disks are laid out.
+The supported profiles today are:

-* Mirror - Indicating drives should be mirrored and then striped.
+* mirror - Indicating drives should be mirrored and then striped.
+* raidz1 - Indicating that drives should be put into a RAID-Z1 stripe
-* RAIDz2 - Indicating that drives should be put into RAIDz2 stripes
+* raidz2 - Indicating that drives should be put into RAID-Z2 stripes

 If we moved forward with this, we need to also add support for the
 following:

-* RAIDz1 - Indicating that drives should be put into a RAIDz1 stripe
-* RAIDz3 - Indicating that drives should be put into a RAIDz3 stripe
+* raidz3 - Indicating that drives should be put into a RAID-Z3 stripe

 Note that this is only intended to allow the operator to have a broad level of specification.
 This is not meant to allow or force the operator